 In general, you’re most likely contagious for about 5 days after taking Paxlovid.
 But some people may be contagious longer than this.

 Paxlovid interacts with hundreds of medications.
 Some common examples include statin cholesterol medications, blood thinners, and triptan migraine medications.
 Some of these interactions can lead to serious side effects.
-You’ll need to share an updated list of medications with your prescriber in order to receive Paxlovid.
+You’ll need to share an updated list of medications with your prescriber and pharmacist in order to receive Paxlovid.
 Be sure to include all over-the-counter medications and supplements on your list.

 Paxlovid can cause side effects for some people.
 These side effects are generally mild and usually go away shortly after the last dose.
 But they can be uncomfortable while they’re happening.
 The most common Paxlovid side effect is a bitter or metallic taste in the mouth.
 Some people find that eating strongly flavored candies or drinking extra fluids helps lessen this side effect.